ambreenraheem/PythonEdge_Pro_online_course/03-class_python/python_List.md

 fruits = ["watermelon", "banana", "cherry"]

-fruits.append("mango")  # Adds a single item to the end print("Adds a single item to the end", fruits)
+fruits.append("mango")  # Adds a single item to the end print("Adds a single item to the end:", fruits)
 ```
 ```
 students = ["Faiza", "Ahmed", "Ali"]

 students.append("Usman")
-print("Adds a single item to the end", students)
+print("Adds a single item to the end:", students)
 ```

 **Expend: To add multiple elements at once, use extend():**
 ```
 fruits.extend(["grape", "kiwi"])
-print(I extend two more fruits", fruits)
+print("I extend two more fruits:", fruits)
 ```
 ```
 students.extend(["Fazal", "Raheem"])
-print("I extend two more students name", students)
+print("I extend two more students name:", students)
 ```
 **🔹 Removing Elements**\
 Python provides two primary methods for removing elements from a list: remove() and pop().\